Abortion can be difficult to talk about. These 14 strangers took it on anyway

 It's a big task for these 11 women and three men sitting together in this historic Wisconsin Masonic Center.
 As they wrap up the icebreakers, there’s a cold plunge into the topic.
 Participants are asked to explain one personal event and one world event that have influenced their perspective.

 For a majority of the women, that personal experience is one or more abortions, pregnancy complications, domestic violence or sexual assault.
 The women are unflinchingly honest about it, emotional at times.
 One woman says she was raped when she was 12 years old, another got a devastating diagnosis for her unborn son at 20 weeks.
-He was not likely to survive, she says.
 Another had deep regrets about her abortion for decades after she said she felt unsupported and misled by her provider.
 One of the men says his mom had an abortion.

 At each turn, participants unload complicated and varied experiences.
 They explain how these experiences color their views, one way or another, along with aspects of their identities, whether that’s race, ethnicity or religion.